Salvation: Judaism

 In contemporary Judaism, redemption (Hebrew: גְּאוּלָּה ge'ulah), refers to God redeeming the people of Israel from their various exiles.
 This includes the final redemption from the present exile.

 Judaism holds that adherents do not need personal salvation as Christians believe.
 Jews do not subscribe to the doctrine of original sin.
 Instead, they place a high value on individual morality as defined in the law of God—embodied in what Jews know as the Torah or The Law, given to Moses by God on biblical Mount Sinai.

 In Judaism, salvation is closely related to the idea of redemption, a saving from the states or circumstances that destroy the value of human existence.
-God, as the universal spirit and Creator of the World, is the source of all salvation for humanity, provided an individual honours God by observing his precepts.
+God, as the universal spirit and Creator of the World, is the source of all salvation for humanity, provided that an individual honours God by observing His precepts.
 So redemption or salvation depends on the individual.
 Judaism stresses that salvation cannot be obtained through anyone else or by just invoking a deity or believing in any outside power or influence.

 When examining Jewish intellectual sources throughout history, there is clearly a spectrum of opinions regarding death versus the afterlife.
 Possibly an over-simplification, one source says salvation can be achieved in the following manner: Live a holy and righteous life dedicated to Yahweh, the God of Creation.
 Fast, worship, and celebrate during the appropriate holidays.

 By origin and nature, Judaism is an ethnic religion.
-Therefore, salvation has been primarily conceived in terms of the destiny of Israel as the elect people of Yahweh (often referred to as “the Lord”), the God of Israel.
+Therefore, salvation has been primarily conceived in terms of the destiny of Israel as the elect people of Yahweh (often referred to as "the Lord"), the God of Israel.

 In the biblical text of Psalms, there is a description of death, when people go into the earth or the "realm of the dead" and cannot praise God.
 The first reference to resurrection is collective in Ezekiel's vision of the dry bones, when all the Israelites in exile will be resurrected.
 There is a reference to individual resurrection in the Book of Daniel.
-It was not until the 2nd century BCE that there arose a belief in an afterlife, in which the dead would be resurrected and undergo divine judgment.
-Before that time, the individual had to be content that his posterity continued within the holy nation.
+A belief in the afterlife, in which the dead would be resurrected and undergo divine judgment, is not recorded until after the exile.

 The salvation of the individual Jew was connected to the salvation of the entire people.
 This belief stemmed directly from the teachings of the Torah.
 In the Torah, God taught his people sanctification of the individual.
 However, he also expected them to function together (spiritually) and be accountable to one another.
 The concept of salvation was tied to that of restoration for Israel.